Ermin Bičakčić

-Ermin Bičakčić (/bs/; born 24 January 1990) is a Bosnian professional footballer who plays as a centre-back for the Bosnia and Herzegovina national team.
+Ermin Bičakčić (/bs/; born 24 January 1990) is a Bosnian professional footballer who plays as a centre-back for Maltese Premier League club Valletta.

 Bičakčić started his professional career at VfB Stuttgart, playing mainly in its reserve team, before joining Eintracht Braunschweig in 2012.
 Two years later, he moved to TSG Hoffenheim.
 In 2023, he came back to Eintracht Braunschweig.
+He signed with Željezničar in 2026.
+Later that year, he joined Valletta.

 Bičakčić represented Germany and Bosnia and Herzegovina at youth levels, but decided to represent the latter at the senior level.
-He made his senior international debut in 2013, earning over 40 caps since.
-Bičakčić represented the nation at their first major championship, the 2014 FIFA World Cup.
+He made his senior international debut in 2013, earning over 40 caps until 2025.
+Bičakčić represented the nation at their first ever major championship, the 2014 FIFA World Cup.

 Club career

 VfB Stuttgart

 Because of the outbreak of the Bosnian War, Bičakčić's family fled from his native Bosnia and Herzegovina and moved to Germany, where he started playing football at local clubs, before joining VfB Stuttgart's youth academy in 2005.
 He made his professional debut playing for VfB Stuttgart's reserve squad against SV Sandhausen on 23 March 2010 at the age of 20.
 Seven months later, he made his first-team debut in a DFB-Pokal game against Chemnitzer FC.
 He made his league debut on 19 December against Bayern Munich.
 On 29 July 2011, he scored his first professional goal in a triumph over Wehen Wiesbaden.